livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 Responsibilities:

-* Receiving inbound envelopes from admitted peers on the admitted surface or admitted sessions, depending on transport configuration, while preserving the envelope shapes defined in `01-protocol/03-serialization-and-envelopes.md`.
+* Receiving inbound envelopes from admitted peers on the admitted surface or admitted sessions, depending on transport configuration, while preserving the envelope shapes defined in [01-protocol/03-serialization-and-envelopes.md](../../01-protocol/03-serialization-and-envelopes.md).
 * Enforcing post-admission limits, including maximum envelope size, maximum per-connection rate, and maximum buffering.
-* Performing full transport framing validation for admitted traffic, ensuring compliance with `01-protocol/08-network-transport-requirements.md`.
+* Performing full transport framing validation for admitted traffic, ensuring compliance with [01-protocol/08-network-transport-requirements.md](../../01-protocol/08-network-transport-requirements.md).
-* Invoking the Key Manager to verify envelope signatures and bind the envelope to a signer identity, exactly as defined in `01-protocol/04-cryptography.md` and `01-protocol/05-keys-and-identity.md`.
+* Invoking the [Key Manager](03-key-manager.md) to verify envelope signatures and bind the envelope to a signer identity, exactly as defined in [01-protocol/04-cryptography.md](../../01-protocol/04-cryptography.md) and [01-protocol/05-keys-and-identity.md](../../01-protocol/05-keys-and-identity.md).
-* Invoking the Key Manager to decrypt envelopes addressed to the local node, when encryption is used, following `01-protocol/04-cryptography.md`.
+* Invoking the [Key Manager](03-key-manager.md) to decrypt envelopes addressed to the local node, when encryption is used, following [01-protocol/04-cryptography.md](../../01-protocol/04-cryptography.md).
 * Constructing an internal delivery unit that contains:
   * the plaintext envelope bytes intended for the State Manager
   * verified signer identity
   * transport metadata and admission context required for downstream policy and telemetry
-* Forwarding only fully verified and decrypted packages to the State Manager, preserving sync semantics defined in `01-protocol/07-sync-and-consistency.md`.
+* Forwarding only fully verified and decrypted packages to the [State Manager](09-state-manager.md), preserving sync semantics defined in [01-protocol/07-sync-and-consistency.md](../../01-protocol/07-sync-and-consistency.md).
 * Emitting bounded counters and events for rejected envelopes, without leaking payload content.

 Constraints:

 * Data from unadmitted sessions must never reach the Incoming Engine.
-* Partially verified, unverifiable, or undecipherable payloads must not be forwarded, consistent with `01-protocol/04-cryptography.md`.
+* Partially verified, unverifiable, or undecipherable payloads must not be forwarded, consistent with [01-protocol/04-cryptography.md](../../01-protocol/04-cryptography.md).
 * Authorization, schema validation, graph evaluation, reconciliation, and state mutation are forbidden.
 * The Incoming Engine must not implement retry, reordering, or deduplication.